Advanced optical imaging techniques and bio/medical applications (첨단 광학 이미징 기술 및 생물학/의학 응용 연구)

-Single molecule localization microscopy (SMLM, aka STORM) is a cellular fluorescence imaging technique with revolutionary imaging resolution down to 20 nm (awarded the Nobel Prize in Chemistry 2014).
+Single molecule localization microscopy (SMLM, aka STORM) is a cellular fluorescence imaging technique with a revolutionary imaging resolution of as low as 10 nm (awarded the Nobel Prize in Chemistry 2014).
 For its broader applicability toward tissue and small animals, Dr. Kim has developed a new STORM platform (obSTORM in Nature Methods 2019) based on oblique light-sheet imaging method.
-Here at SNU, we are innovating imaging resolution and speed in cell- and tissue-level STORM and discovering new nano-scale biological structure that has never been explored.
+Here at SNU, our focus lies in pushing the boundaries of imaging resolution and speed in cellular and tissue-level STORM and discovering new nano-scale biological structures that have never been explored.

 While many biological phenomena in living samples occur in three dimensions in real time, it is difficult to visualize them at good spatio-temporal resolution.
 Based on light-sheet microscopy and computational imaging approaches, we are developing rapid volumetric imaging tools, targeted for cellular and developmental biology, which enable time-lapse 3D observation of rapidly changing biological events.